Home - 30 Minute Recipes - Baked Boneless Skinless Chicken Thighs

 Karen’s Notes and Tips

-• Make ahead: Marinate the chicken overnight in the mustard mixture and simply pop in the oven when you’re ready to cook dinner.
+• Marinate the chicken overnight in the mustard mixture and bake directly from the fridge — add 5 minutes to the cook time if the chicken is cold.

 • Freeze the unbaked chicken in a freezer-safe bag.
 Thaw overnight in the fridge and bake.